 Abstract

 The escalating complexity of regulatory environments poses significant challenges to traditional compliance systems, which are inadequate for handling dynamic, unbounded tasks involving large volumes of unstructured and ambiguous data.
 We introduce an AI-based compliance verification framework leveraging Generative AI and Large Language Models (LLMs) to systematically address these issues.
 The framework comprises three components: (1) Knowledge Acquisition—extracting and structuring rules from unstructured texts into an ontology; (2) the Verification Language Model (VER-LLM)—applying logical reasoning and hypothesis testing to navigate rule ambiguities and assess compliance; and (3) Continuous Improvement—a feedback mechanism that refines the system's reasoning by identifying and resolving ambiguities in compliance requirements.
 The VER-LLM is trained on synthetically generated data derived from real compliance cases, ensuring privacy while capturing the nuanced patterns necessary for effective verification.
-Experimental results indicate that our framework outperforms traditional systems in accuracy, adaptability, and scalability, providing a real-time solution that adjusts to evolving regulations.
+Experimental results indicate that our framework outperforms the traditional LLM approach in accuracy, adaptability, and scalability, providing a real-time solution that adjusts to evolving regulations.
 This work significantly advances compliance verification, offering enterprises a sophisticated tool for accurate and efficient compliance enforcement.

 Introduction